This course is now delivered online via Zoom, please enquire for details.

-A one or two day stimulants training course focusing on specific interventions, health, psychiatric issues, appropriate treatment and effective ways of working with this client group.
+A stimulants training course focusing on specific interventions, health, psychiatric issues, appropriate treatment and effective ways of working with this client group.
 The course covers;

 - History of stimulants.